ToxicMushroom/magisk_for_arch/README.md

 Since this script patch only the boot.img, there's a patched vbmeta image too in this repo.

-Command to generate the vbmeta image --> avbtool make_vbmeta_image --flags 2 --padding_size 4096 --output vbmeta_disabled.img
+Command to generate the vbmeta image by yourself --> avbtool make_vbmeta_image --flags 2 --padding_size 4096 --output vbmeta_disabled.img

+# Credits

 Based on the things discovered by https://dev.sect0uch.world/SecT0uch/Magisk_boot_flasher#run-patch-boot-locally.